CatsheeRS/stellarthing2d/README.md

 a game about space things

-made in a custom c# game engine with sdl
+made in a custom engine made with c++ and sfml

-starry is the engine, stellarthing is the game

-## running and stuff

-1. step one: you need the .net 8 sdk

-2. you also need to install SDL (sdl2, not 3)
+NOTE: i can't be bothered to make this environment stuff work on windows